 AIA added that several of its members have been working with ICAO to furnish data results from their research.

 “With all of the information and data from these certification projects, everyone will continue to talk.
-Hopefully, as we move out on this, we’ll gradually move towards a strong consensus on what the appropriate standard should be,” Ellett said.
+Hopefully, as we move out on this, we’ll gradually move toward a strong consensus on what the appropriate standard should be,” Ellett said.
 “I can’t say that we have the consensus now, but since everyone agrees there needs to be data generated by type-certificate applicants that support the standard…by all rights there should be consensus on what is ultimately developed.”

 He cautioned a number of steps still remain before regulations are ultimately in place and “things can always creep in to delay the process.”
 But, Ellett added, “We are moving steadily and strongly in the direction of civil supersonic aircraft flight, and we have an industry very interested in this.”